anurag-2911/angular-electron-nodeaddon/README.md

 2. To just build node addon : npm run build-nodeaddon : this will go to c++ project path where binding.gyp file is present and build the cpp files and copy the .node file from node-addon\build\Release\testaddon.node to ./node_modules.Same is accessed in index.js by declaring const testAddon = require('testaddon');

+Note: You will need
+a) python in your build setup , I have python version 2.7.13
+b) Visual studio C++ build tools , I have Visual Studio 2015.

 3. To run the electron application : npm run start

 Application desciption :